Located 45 minutes south of Amsterdam, Utrecht is an underrated city fast becoming one of the best places to visit and backpack in the Netherlands.

 The busiest and most popular time to visit Utrecht is between July and August.
 The weather hovers around 23°C (74°F) and there are lots of events and activities.
 While the city is busy, it’s not nearly as crowded as Amsterdam.

 Overall, the weather is never very extreme, and visiting during the shoulder season is also ideal.
-There will be fewer people around and prices will be a little bit cheaper.
+There are fewer people around and prices are a little bit cheaper in both the spring and fall.
+Just pack a rain coat as showers can occur.

 The average daily temperature in the winter is 2°C (35°F).
 While not my favorite time to visit, Utrecht is still a lovely place to visit in the winter months.
-You’ll just want to make sure you dress warmly.
+Just make sure you dress warmly.

 Utrecht Travel Guide: The Best Booking Resources